-Since the introduction of trophies/achievements in video games, I’ve always been less than satisfied with how the whole process works and is implemented.
-In my opinion, the whole idea needs a huge rethink.
+Since the introduction of trophies (PlayStation) and achievements (Xbox) in video games, I’ve always been less than satisfied with how the whole process works and is implemented.
+In my opinion, the whole trophies and achievements idea needs a huge rethink.

 What’s even more frustrating about this whole process, is the fact that the trophies/achievements you are going back in for are either the trophies/achievements which force you to play the game again on a ridiculous difficulty setting, which ends up ruining the gaming experience for you.